 The core service definitions are based on research about the kinds of victims' services providers offer both across the nation and in Georgia.
-Based on the feedback staff received from agencies, the proposed core service definitions were amended and circulated to all CJCC-funded victim service agencies of each program type for approval.
+Based on the Victims of Crime Act (VOCA), STOP Violence Against feedback staff received from agencies, the proposed core service definitions were amended and circulated to all CJCC-funded victim service agencies of each program type for approval.

 In spring of 2013 the Victim Assistance Unit first used the core services definitions in the 2013 competitive award application process for VOCA, VAWA, and SASP.
 In SFY 2014 the core services will be used to assist CJCC in the award process to ensure comprehensive victim services across the state of Georgia.
 These new definitions are also incorporated into the new compliance monitoring process for site visit and desk review audits of subgrantees.
-In the coming years we will gain a better understanding of the usefulness of the core services and will develop core services for VAWA CJSI subgrantees.
+In the coming years we will gain a better understanding of the usefulness of the core CJSI subgrantees.